hamidrezav/apprenticeship-connect/README.md

 ### 1.1.0
 - Initial public release.
 - Features a step-by-step Setup Wizard for easy configuration.
-- Includes a "Test & Sync" button for on-demand API testing and synchronization.
+- Includes a "Test & Sync" button for on-demand API testing and synchronisation.
 - Implements a daily cron job for automatic vacancy updates.
 - Provides a `[apprenticeship_vacancies]` shortcode for displaying listings.